Kneesnap/FrogLord/resources/documentation/games/greatquest/entity-descriptions.md

 # Please refer to the following link for a list of damage flags, but do not include the '--' prefix:
 #  https://github.com/Kneesnap/FrogLord/blob/master/resources/documentation/games/greatquest/scripting.md#takedamage-script-only
 weaponMask=
-aggression=0 # This appears to be a counter.
-0xFF means ALWAYS aggressive, anything else will assign a timer to this value when damage occurs, then after the timer reaches 0, the entity will no longer be aggressive. aiMeleeDamage=10 # How much damage to deal in-case of melee attack. attackGoalPercent=100 # The likelihood of an entity attacking its target (while AI is active).
+aggressionTimer=0 # This appears to be a counter.
+255 means ALWAYS aggressive (recommended), anything else will assign a timer to this value when damage occurs, then after the timer reaches 0, the entity will no longer be aggressive. aiMeleeDamage=10 # How much damage to deal in-case of melee attack. attackGoalPercent=100 # The likelihood of an entity attacking its target (while AI is active).